katlakavyasri/Kavya-Sri-Katla/README.md

 ## 👩‍💻 Professional Summary

-Data Analyst with over 5 years of experience and expertise in **Excel, SQL, Python, Power BI**, and **Azure**.
-Currently pursuing an M.S. in Information Systems at **Saint Louis University**, I specialize in data cleaning, transformation, and visualization to deliver actionable business insights.
+Data Analyst with hands-on expertise in Excel, SQL, Python, and Power BI, recently completed an M.S. in Information Systems (May 2025) at Saint Louis University.
+Skilled in data cleaning, transformation, visualization, and business intelligence reporting.
+Proven experience in data validation, ETL pipelines, and performance optimization.

-With a proven ability to design scalable dashboards, optimize ETL processes, and apply statistical techniques for predictive analytics, I am passionate about using data to solve real-world business challenges through **evidence-driven consulting and strategic storytelling**.
+Driven by a passion for data-driven decision-making, I excel at translating complex datasets into actionable insights that support strategic growth and operational efficiency.
+I am committed to using analytics for evidence-based problem-solving, delivering real-world impact through innovative and consultative data solutions.

 ---